John Reardon: Life and career

 On Arctic Air, John Reardon portrayed Blake Laviolette, a young, good-looking "Top Gun-type" pilot who was secretly involved with his coworker and fellow pilot Krista Ivarson.
 According to Reardon, his character is "a fascinating duality because Blake is a bit of a cocky hotshot pilot who, I think, just found himself in the north and Yellowknife as a bit of a stepping stone to moving to what he probably considered his dream job.
 However, once he gets there, he starts to realize that there’s something about that part of the country that gets to people.
 In fact, it starts to get to him and he begins to fall in love with the north, followed by Krista (Pascale Hutton).
 The priorities he had before all this end up changing and Blake becomes almost a prouder Yellowknifer than anyone else."

-On Continuum, Reardon plays Greg Cameron, the husband of the main character, Kiera Cameron.
+On Continuum Reardon played Greg Cameron, the husband of the main character, Kiera Cameron.
 According to Reardon, "Greg on the surface appears to be a clean-cut family man who is a respectable law-abiding member of society.
 The memory of Greg, along with their son Sam, is an anchor for Kiera when she is transported back in time and taken away from her family.
 However, as season one progresses, it appears that Greg may not be what he seems."